Smith College: Environmental sustainability

 Smith has a contract with Zipcar in efforts to reduce individually owned cars on campus.
 The college has also promoted sustainability through academics and through the arts.

 For Smith's efforts regarding sustainability, the institution earned a grade of A− on the "College Sustainability Report Card 2010" administered by the Sustainable Endowments Institute.
 Smith was lauded for many of the indicator categories, including student involvement, green building, and transportation, but was marked down for endowment transparency.

+Architecture and grounds

+In 1891, Smith's trustees began planning improvements to the campus while developing a scientifically organized botanic garden for the college's recently established botany department.
+They commissioned landscape architect Frederick Law Olmsted to transform the campus into an arboretum.
+Olmsted arranged the upper campus as an irregular circle of buildings and favored a park-like setting with curved lines, open spaces, varied plantings, and relatively small-scale residential architecture rather than a monumental institutional plan.

+A new student center, Kathleen McCartney Hall, overlooking Paradise Pond, is under construction using mass timber construction and is designed by women-owned firm TenBerke.
+Upon completion it will house the Lazarus Center for Career Development and the Wurtele Center for Leadership.